What is Biodynamics.

 Biodynamics is not only for farmers, everyone can do it in their own backyard – even on a 10 square metre small garden.
 A good way to learn about biodynamics is to join the many facebookgroups or join a local garden group.

-You can also visit a local farm or join a group on the ‘World Biodynamic Farming Day’ or check out infos on your national biodynamic association. (see list below).
+You can also visit a local farm or join a group on the ‘World Biodynamic Day’ or check out infos on your national biodynamic association. (see list below).
 Sometimes farmers offer open days or farm walks or give small courses.

 The Biodynamic Preparations in detail.